flipkart-incubator/flux/docs/Overall_Design.md

 **Tech Choices:**
 The following technologies will be used by the Flux Persistence layer:
-* MySQL - for State machine/Workflow meta data, Audit data and Event data (in Local runtime)
+* [MySQL](https://www.mysql.com/) - for State machine/Workflow meta data, Audit data and Event data (in Local runtime).
+Use a solution like [Polyglot](https://github.com/flipkart-incubator/polyglot) for scaling MySQL.
-* HBase - for Event data (in Managed and Isolated runtimes)
+* [HBase](https://hbase.apache.org/) - for Event data (in Managed and Isolated runtimes)

 ## Isolation